 What happens to enhancement and feature requests

 We use an Agile methodology for OpenAthens development which involves a list of things to do called a product backlog and units of work called sprints.
-These ideas and requests feed into our product management process where they are assessed for desirability, practicality and feasibility, and prioritised accordingly.
+Ideas and requests feed into our product management process where they are assessed for desirability, practicality and feasibility, and prioritised accordingly.
 If they are items that are already on the product backlog, then the priority of that item may be adjusted.
 Priorities and ordering of backlog items will change over time as the product develops and the needs of the market change.

 Sprints take a sub-set of the backlog that covers a single area and select the high priority items from there for development.